aravindhbalaji04/Disease_Monitor/README.md

 - **Weather Integration**: Include meteorological data in predictions
 - **Population Data**: Real population density data integration

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Contact the development team
-- Check the documentation for common issues

 ## 🙏 Acknowledgments